 Our triage process is basically this: make sure that Critical and High bugs are correctly marked.

 Critical bugs to be those that need attention before all others.
 Right now: regressions, stakeholder-escalated bugs, operational issues (e.g. build breakage, code issues causing deployment failures, things preventing us detecting other failures such as cronspam, things that should oops but a lack of tooling prevents) and bugs that are dependencies of other critical bugs.

-The High bugs list to be around six months deep.
-Many parts of Canonical are on a six month cycle and fitting in with that is convenient.
+The High bugs list to be our main set of top priorities.
 Some specific sorts of bugs we always treat as high.
 Right now: OOPSes, timeouts, A and AA treat accessibility bugs.